Cosmian/kms/documentation/docs/index.md

 The KMS server is available as a Docker image on the [Cosmian public Docker repository](https://github.com/Cosmian/kms/pkgs/container/kms).

-Non-dockerized raw binaries are also available on [Cosmian public packages repository](https://package.cosmian.com/kms/4.4.3/)
+Non-dockerized raw binaries are also available on the [Cosmian public packages repository](https://package.cosmian.com/kms/4.5.0/)

 !!! info "Quick start"
-    To quick start a Cosmian KMS server on `http://localhost:9998` that stores its data inside the container, simply run
+    To quick-start a Cosmian KMS server on `http://localhost:9998` that stores its data inside the container, simply run

     ```sh
-    docker run -p 9998:9998 --name kms ghcr.io/cosmian/kms:4.4.3
+    docker run -p 9998:9998 --name kms ghcr.io/cosmian/kms:4.5.0
     ```

     Check the Cosmian KMS server version